mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 * Do they have experience with support or writing user-facing documentation?
 * Do they meet the technical requirements?

-I tried to identify standout candidates and respond to them quickly.
-I mentioned specifics of what I liked about their application and asked if they'd be interested in proceeding to the sample questions.
+I tried to identify standout candidates and responded to them quickly.
 For everyone else, I either fast-rejected them or put them in a queue for a response as I had availability.

 I quickly found that I needed some sort of organization system for managing candidates at different stages of the process, so I sorted all the ongoing threads into email folders: